Independent Lazy Better-Response Dynamics on Network Games: Conclusion

 \section{Conclusion}

 This work provides bounds on the time to converge to a (pure Nash) equilibrium when players are active \emph{independently} with some probability and they better or best respond to each others current strategies.
-Our study focuses on a natural (sub)class of potential games, namely, local interaction potential games.
-The bounds suggest that the time to converge to an equilibrium \emph{must} depend on the \emph{degree} of the nodes in the underlying network: \begin{itemize} \item These (distributed) dynamics can \emph{converge quickly} if players are \emph{lazy}, that is, if the probability of being active is inversely proportional to the maximum degree (the precise bounds are given by Theorems~\ref{th:upper_simple}-\ref{th:upper_gen}). \item Conversely, \emph{non-lazy} dynamics can take \emph{exponential} time even in simple cases, where non-lazy means that the probability of being active is too high with respect to the network degree (e.g., when this probability is $1/\Delta^\alpha$ for some $\alpha<1/3$ and $\Delta$ being the maximum degree -- see Corollary~\ref{cor:lower-bound}). \end{itemize} This suggests a sort of threshold effect due to the maximum degree of the network.
-This parameter has a natural interpretation as it corresponds to the number of players (nodes) that can affect the payoff of a single player (node).
+Our study focuses on a natural (sub)class of potential games, namely, local interaction potential games. \ifshort The bounds suggest that the time to converge to an equilibrium \emph{must} depend on the \emph{degree} of the nodes in the underlying network (cf. Thm.~\ref{th:upper_simple}, Thm.~\ref{th:upper_gen} and Cor.~\ref{cor:lower-bound}). \else The bounds suggest that the time to converge to an equilibrium \emph{must} depend on the \emph{degree} of the nodes in the underlying network: \begin{itemize} \item These (distributed) dynamics can \emph{converge quickly} if players are \emph{lazy}, that is, if the probability of being active is inversely proportional to the maximum degree (the precise bounds are given by Theorems~\ref{th:upper_simple} and \ref{th:upper_gen}). \item Conversely, \emph{non-lazy} dynamics can take \emph{exponential} time even in simple cases, where non-lazy means that the probability of being active is too high with respect to the network degree (e.g., when this probability is $1/\Delta^\alpha$ for some $\alpha<1/3$ and $\Delta$ being the maximum degree -- see Corollary~\ref{cor:lower-bound}). \end{itemize} This suggests a sort of threshold effect due to the maximum degree of the network.
+This parameter has a natural interpretation as it corresponds to the number of players (nodes) that can affect the payoff of a single player (node). \fi